es605/HTMoLAR/README.md

 You can toggle hydrogen visibility at any time by using the Hide/Show Hydrogens button.

 <h5>&bull; Monitor</h5>
-> **N.B.**   This feature is only available when the animation is paused.
+> <strong>N.B.<strong>   This feature is only available when the animation is paused.
 <br>
 This feature allows you to monitor structure parameters such as a single atom coordinates, interatomic distances, angles or dihedral angles for any specific structure, by clicking on the atoms.

 <h5>&bull; Save XYZ</h5>
-> **N.B.**   This feature is only available on desktops and laptops, when the animation is paused.
+> <strong>N.B.<strong>   This feature is only available on desktops and laptops, when the animation is paused.
 <br>
 This feature allows you to save the Cartesian coordinates of all visible atoms for a specific structure as an *.xyz file.

 <h5>&bull; Center on Atom</h5>
-> **N.B.**   This feature is only available on desktops and laptops, when the animation is paused.
+> <strong>N.B.<strong>   This feature is only available on desktops and laptops, when the animation is paused.
 <br>
 You can center the 3D-molecular structure on a specific atom by right-clicking on it.